suszak/redux-calc/README.md

 Project is created with:

-- HTML5
+- HTML
-- CSS/SCSS
+- SCSS
-- JavaScript ES6+
+- JavaScript
 - React.js
 - Redux